Credit Risk Lifecycle – Management, Process & Banking

 The lifecycle of credit risk management is continual.
 It revolves around the four phases of lead buying, loan originations, account management, and collections – before the process begins again with a new offer to existing customers in good standing completing the loop.

 Analytics can be the key to streamlining and modernizing your credit risk management lifecycle.
 Since lenders must be proactive and flexible while remaining well-organized and disciplined, creditworthiness can’t be summed up in an initial approval.
-Vigilance must be employed to mitigate and limit fraud, and a finger kept on the pulse of borrowers’ health.
+Vigilance must be employed to mitigate and limit fraud, and a finger must be kept on the pulse of borrowers’ health.

 Prospecting, or lead buying, is the start of the credit lifecycle.
-By applying analytics, lenders can acquire the right leads based on their decisioning rules and policies, and achieve the highest possible conversions.
+By applying analytics, lenders can acquire the right leads based on their decisioning rules and policies and achieve the highest possible conversions.

 Preapprovals are often not sufficient for accurate lead-buying.
-If 500 preapproved leads only yield 10 actual approvals during the decisioning process, the returns may not be sufficient to cover the 490 bad leads paid for – and certainly won’t maximize revenues.
+If 500 preapproved leads only yield ten actual approvals during the decisioning process, the returns may not be sufficient to cover the 490 bad leads paid for – and certainly won’t maximize revenues.

-Providing loan origination officers and decisioning engines with the optimized data decisions capabilities helps them accurately identify, target, and evaluate the best candidates among loan applicants and surface their applications for processing.
+Providing loan origination officers and decisioning engines with optimized data decisions capabilities helps them accurately identify, target, and evaluate the best candidates among loan applicants and surface their applications for processing.